johnttaylor/colony.core/src/Cpl/System/Win32/README.txt

 @htmlonly
 <pre>

-Concrete implemenation of the platform specific classes/features of the Cpl::System namespace interfaces using native Win32 threading functions
+Concrete implementation of the platform specific classes/features of the Cpl::System namespace interfaces using native Win32 threading functions

 </pre>